Shownu X Hyungwon: 2023–present: Debut and appearances

 On July 25, Shownu X Hyungwon released their debut EP The Unseen, with the lead single "Love Me a Little".
 Hyungwon produced "Love Me a Little", as well as the B-side song "Roll with Me", while Shownu participated in the choreography.
 Starting on July 26, the duo became the MC of KBS2's reality television show Monstop Travel Agency.
 On July 27, they did a celebratory performance after the first half of the soccer game between Atlético Madrid and K League for the Coupang Play Series, held at Seoul World Cup Stadium.

 On August 5, Shownu X Hyungwon performed for Pepsi Summer Festa 2023, held at Jamsil Indoor Stadium in Seoul.
 On August 11, the duo had been part of 2023 Saemangeum World Scout Jamboree K-pop Super Live, held at Seoul World Cup Stadium.
 On August 18, they performed for KCON, held at Crypto.com Arena in Los Angeles.
 On August 20, Shownu X Hyungwon performed for KAMPFEST CDMX 2023, held at Palacio de los Deportes in Mexico City.
 On August 26, the duo performed for Krazy K-pop Super Concert as one of the headliners, held at UBS Arena in New York City.

 On September 9, they performed for Someday Festival 2023, held at Nanji Hangang Park in Seoul.
 On September 23, Shownu X Hyungwon performed for K-POP NATION as the headliner, held at PGE Narodowy in Warsaw.

 On October 15, the duo performed for M Countdown, held at Paris La Défense Arena in Paris.

 In February 2024, they released a cover of 2PM's "I Hate You" under Spotify's K-pop ON! playlist.

 In May 2025, Shownu X Hyungwon performed for KT POP 2025, held at National Stadium in Kaohsiung.

 On August 23, the duo performed for 2025 CassCool Festival, held at Seoul Land in Gwacheon.

 On November 15, they performed for Waterbomb, held at Vạn Phúc City in Ho Chi Minh City.

+In May 2026, it was announced that Shownu X Hyungwon will release their second EP Love Me on May 21, with the lead single "Do You Love Me".
+Their solo songs; Shownu's "Around & Go" and Hyungwon's "No Air", which were performed at The X: Nexus World Tour, will be included in the EP.
+Hyungwon also produced the three tracks; "Superstitious", "In My Head", and "Accelerator", while Shownu participated in the overall choreography of "Do You Love Me".

+In July, the duo performed for Waterbomb, held at KINTEX in Gyeonggi-do.

+In October, they will attend the 2027 S/S Paris Fashion Week.